 This means that special precautions have to be taken by any pregnant woman when incorporating fish into their meal plan.
 The problem is that most women are not familiar with the types of fish containing high mercury levels.

-According to the FDA, the fish choices to avoid due to their high mercury content include king mackerel, tilefish, marlin, shark, swordfish, tuna, bigeye, and orange roughy (1).The best choices to have in at least 2 to 3 servings weekly include shrimp, tilapia, crawfish, crab, haddock, cod, catfish, trout, and tuna (1).
+According to the FDA, the fish choices to avoid due to their high mercury content include king mackerel, tilefish, marlin, shark, swordfish, tuna, bigeye, and orange roughy (1).The best choices to safely have 2 to 3 servings weekly include shrimp, tilapia, crawfish, crab, haddock, cod, catfish, salmon, trout, and tuna (1).

 The FDA suggests you have the following in one serving a week: bluefish, monkfish, snapper, grouper, carp, halibut, striped bass, sheepshead, rockfish, and sablefish (1).
 It would help if you sat down with your nutritionist to identify more on the bad, good, and best fish choices during pregnancy.